TomatorCZ/RemoteControllersOverInternet/Docs/UsersManual.md

 #### Server side

-We will start with server side.
+We will start with a server side.

-Create new project.
-Project should have reference to **AspNetCore** framework or you have to add a lot of nugget packages.
+Create a new project.
+Project should have a reference to **AspNetCore** framework or you have to add a lot of nugget packages.
 Copy **Server.dll** and **Shared.dll** into bin folder and add dependencies to them.
-Now you can use API of them.
+Now you can use an API of them.

 ![](Images/Project.PNG)

-There can be issues with versions of nuggets, so you just add appropriate version.
+There can be issues with versions of nuggets, so you just add an appropriate version.
 As you can see in the example, newer Dependency Injection is added.

 If you want to make own configuration of server you need also **WebAssembly.Server** nugget which provides useful methods to host Blazor app.

 You can see also two additional dependencies: **Client.dll** and **Shared.dll** in the example.
-There are additional user defined controllers in **Client.dll** and useful data structures in **Shared.dll**, so you have to include it to have a option to use it.
+There are additional user's defined controllers in **Client.dll** and useful data structures in **Shared.dll**, so you have to include it to have a option to use it.

 ![](Images/Main.PNG)

-This is main usage of Server.
+This is a main usage of Server.
 You can make your own **StartUp**(*MyStartUp*) class to configure server and own **Client**(*MyPlayer*) refers to a connection.
 Or you can just use predefined classes *StartUp* and *Player*.

 Method *RunAsync* run http server(In this example *Kestrel*).
 I will talk about client side later in this article.